FightPandemics/FightPandemics-iOS-SwiftUI/README.md

 * Click 'Code' and dowload the zip file to your local environment.
 * Open the decompressed file in Xcode version 11+.
 * Code away!
-* Once you are done, open an issue or submit a pull a request.
+* Once you are done, open an issue or submit a pull request.

 ## Code of Conduct